 As John F. Kennedy said, “This country cannot afford to be materially rich and spiritually poor.”

 No wonder Daniel Webster said, “Whatever makes good Christians makes them good citizens.”

 As Psalm 33:12 says, “Happy is the nation whose God is Yahweh.”

-Posted on July 3, 2012, in Bible teaching and tagged Bible, Christianity, citizen, citizenship, democracy, democratic, faith, freedom, God, government, Independence Day, religion, Yahweh.
+Posted on July 3, 2012, in Books and tagged Bible, Christianity, citizen, citizenship, democracy, democratic, faith, freedom, God, government, Independence Day, religion, Yahweh.
 Bookmark the permalink.
 2 Comments.